 Over the course of baking these Danish Parcels I have discovered one shape that I favour, the Pinwheel.
 It is pretty and easy to fashion, baking well and usually not breaking free of it’s shape.
 I top with Strawberry Jam, Nutella or Stewed Apples and drizzle with Icing for a final sweet bite.
 I know there are other fillings out there but I am looking for easiness here from start to finish.
 I am looking to dollop alone.

-You then cut four diagonal lines in the corners of the dough radiating up to the center.
+You then cut four diagonal lines in the corners of the dough radiating up to the centre.

 You take one corner and bring it to the middle, miss the next one, pin the next one and so on.
 Press the corners down to stick them together and form a little recess for the filling.